 Only work aimed at the NYC government must be reported to NYC.
-State and federal level lobbying activity should not be included and do not count towards the \$5,000 threshold.
+State and federal level lobbying activity should not be included and do not count towards NYC's \$5,000 threshold.

-Under the NYC Lobbying Act, lobbying is defined as attempting to influence:23 (i) City Council:
+Under the NYC Lobbying Act, lobbying is defined as attempting to influence:

+(i) City Council:

-- the introduction, passage, defeat or substance of any local law or resolution by the City Council, or - any determination regarding the calendaring or scope of any City Council oversight hearing;
+- the introduction, passage, defeat or substance of any local law or resolution by the City Council, or - the calendaring or scope of any City Council oversight hearing;